Discovering My Car Is Edible to Rats

 My research also shows that many newer cars have these edible parts and rodents chewing them is becoming more common, especially in colder weather.
 When the rodents want to stay warm, they climb in through the air ducts and have meals chewing the insulation off the wires and make nests inside the car.
 They will even chew fluid lines to get water.
 Our particular pet crunched his way to the glove box by chewing a hole in the cabin filter that is right behind the glove box and made a nest in a microfiber dust glove.
 I also found they have to keep their teeth ground down by gnawing on wires or their teeth will grow about five inches in a year and they don't like that for obvious reasons.

 Rat Behavior 101

-In the mean time, we found rat droppings in the bottom shelf of a storage cupboard in the garage.
+In the meantime, we found rat droppings on the bottom shelf of a storage cupboard in the garage.
 I placed a box trap in there and then called Corky's exterminators.
-They told me it wold be a minimum $115. for "Rat Work" and it goes up from there.
+They told me it would be a minimum of $115 for "Rat Work" and it goes up from there.

 - They are very smart.

 - They have very poor eyesight and like to follow walls around corners.